Table of Contents

 There are many types of mobile applications that must work seamlessly at the different types of operating systems and devices.
-To come up with the different technical aspects, several types of mobile app testing are used.
+To come up with the different technical aspects of mobile device testing, several types of mobile app testing are used.

 1) Functional testing

 It’s the fundamental testing activity in the mobile app development lifecycle.
-It ensures that all app features work as expected across all devices, operating systems etc. Functional testing is run from the end user’s perspective.
+It ensures that all app features work as expected across all devices, operating systems etc. Functional testing is run real on native mobile apps and devices from the end user’s perspective.